 At Interaction learning and development we respect and value the privacy of all of our clients, participants, associates and employees and will only collect and use personal data legally and in ways that are described here.

-Interaction learning and development is the trading name of Othergroup Ltd, a limited company registered in England under company number 3134024.
+Interaction learning and development is a limited company registered in England under company number 3134024.

 What does this notice cover?